briankoser/sfc-listeners-guide/episodes/0173-notes-from-comic-con-and-other-news.md

   - Joss Whedon has abandoned his principles
   - Matt misidentified an actor
   - In season 1 of Super Book, the kids got sucked into the book instead of the computer
+encouraging_signs:
+  - Ryan Reynolds bombed twice in one week (Turbo and RIPD)
 last_listen: 2019-02-08
 recommendation: no
 recommendation_reason: No need to listen to old news.
 Check the guide for what's interesting in hindsight.